ksylvan/ansible-laptop/README.md

 ### For other operating systems.

-Install Ansible yourself (or extend the `install_ansible` script and submit a Pull Request)
+Install Ansible yourself (or extend the `./bin/install_ansible` script and submit a Pull Request)

 ## Additional Playbooks

-Add additional playbooks in `playbooks/YourOS` and sumbit a pull request if you think they could be of general use.
+Add additional playbooks in the appropriate `playbooks/` subdirecory and sumbit a pull request if you think they could be of general use.

-Add private playbooks that you do not intend to share in `private/YourOS`.
+Add private playbooks that you do not intend to share in `private/`.
-These will not end up in the
+For MacOS, land your playbooks in `private/Darwin` and for Linux, put them in `private/Linux`.

-git repo and should be backed up somewhere.
+These will not end up in the git repo and should be backed up somewhere.
 These could contain specific or idiosyncratic customizations that are not of general use.

 ## Backing Up your `private/` Playbooks